gardegu/LAB42_RTX_control/README.md

 See [here](https://www.stereolabs.com/docs/installation/linux/) to install the SDK on linux.
 If you followed all the steps, the Nvidia drivers should be installed.

 ### Usage
+#### Testing
+To test the computer vision node separatly, follow the commands bellow:

+    git pull
+    cd ROS_ws
+    colcon build
+    source install/setup.bash
+    ros2 run ros_interface_umi_rtx nodeCameraAPI

+Do not forget to source ROS 2 if need be.

 #### Real arm
 To use the interface, all you have to do is :